Ellidiss/aadl-ellidiss/README.md

 ### [0.6.0]

-- Adds support for AADLInspector environment files.
+- Adds support for AADL Inspector environment files.
 - Now listens to workspace folders changes and external document openings.
 - Few LAMP parsing fixes.

 ### [0.5.0]

-- Adds command to run AADLInspector from an AADL or AIC file, with or without a plugin.
+- Adds command to run AADL Inspector from an AADL or AIC file, with or without a plugin.
 - Adds a tree view to present AIC projects in workspace

 ### [0.4.0]